 Run the service-side application

-As mentioned previously, IoT Hub C SDK only supports device streams on the device side.
-To build and run the service-side application, follow the steps available in the C# quickstart or the Node.js quickstart.
+As mentioned previously, the IoT Hub C SDK supports device streams on the device side only.
+To build and run the service-side application, follow the instructions in one of the following quickstarts:

 Clean up resources

-If you will be continuing to the next recommended article, you can keep the resources you've already created and reuse them.
+If you plan to continue to the next recommended article, you can keep and reuse the resources you've already created.

-Otherwise, you can delete the Azure resources created in this article to avoid charges.
+Otherwise, to avoid charges, you can delete the Azure resources that you created in this article.

 Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
-Make sure that you do not accidentally delete the wrong resource group or resources.
-If you created the IoT Hub inside an existing resource group that contains resources you want to keep, only delete the IoT Hub resource itself instead of deleting the resource group.
+Make sure that you don't accidentally delete the wrong resource group or resources.
+If you created the IoT hub inside an existing resource group that contains resources that you want to keep, delete only the IoT hub resource itself, not the resource group.

 To delete a resource group by name:

-Sign in to the Azure portal and click Resource groups.
+Sign in to the Azure portal, and then select Resource groups.

-In the Filter by name... textbox, type the name of the resource group containing your IoT Hub.
+In the Filter by name box, enter the name of the resource group that contains your IoT hub.

-To the right of your resource group in the result list, click ... then Delete resource group.
+In the result list, to the right of your resource group, select the ellipsis (...), and then select Delete resource group.

-You will be asked to confirm the deletion of the resource group.
-Type the name of your resource group again to confirm, and then click Delete.
-After a few moments, the resource group and all of its contained resources are deleted.
+To confirm the deletion of the resource group, reenter the resource group name, and then select Delete.
+After a few moments, the resource group and all its contained resources are deleted.

-In this quickstart, you have set up an IoT hub, registered a device, established a device stream between a C application on the device and another application on the service side, and used the stream to send data back and forth between the applications.
+In this quickstart, you've set up an IoT hub, registered a device, established a device stream between a C application on the device and another application on the service side, and used the stream to send data back and forth between the applications.